Here's my Phil Mickelson story, and it has nothing to do with golf

 I’ve covered golf for the Winston-Salem Journal since 1998 with trips to several U.S. Opens (1999 at Pinehurst was my first), the Masters since 1998, the Wells Fargo Championship and the Wyndham Championship for several years.

-This particular Phil story has nothing to do with golf, but everything to do with my late father-in-law.
-He was a big Lefty fan while I tended to be more in the Tiger Woods’ camp.
+This particular Phil story has nothing to do with golf, but everything to do with my late father-in-law, Gene Gerardi.
+He was a big Lefty fan while I tended to be more in tune with Tiger Woods' dominance.

 We’d go back in forth in a friendly manor about the Tiger-Phil rivalry.
 It’s one of the things I miss about my father-in-law not being around anymore.